Turk in Algeria

 Introduction / History

-In the times of the Turkish or Ottoman Empire in the 1500s, Turks began coming to Algeria.
+In the time of the Turkish or Ottoman Empire in the 1500s, Turks began coming to Algeria.
 The people of the city of Algiers invited the two Barbarossa brothers, who were Turkish Ottomans, to drive away the Spanish who were encroaching on their region.
 This they did with success.
-Turks were established in Algeria, and the Ottoman Empire was expanding.
+Turks were established in Algeria, and the Ottoman Empire expanded its influence once again.
+For hundreds of years there was a strong Turkish presence in Algeria commercially and militarily.
+Even today there is extra status in having Turkish blood in Algeria.

 What Are Their Lives Like?